fjeremic/fractal-pioneer/README.md

 </p>

 Qt does not implement the logarithm and exponential functions for quaternions, so we roll out our own [`log`][23] and [`exp`][24] functions as defined by [Wikipedia][25].
-Thankfully the `slerp` function is implemeted by the Qt `QQuaternion` class which makes our implementation simple.
-With that we have all the tools to implmenent rotational interpolation using the Squad definitions above.
-This is impleemnted in [`interpolateRotation`][26] function by converting our recorded Euler angle rotational waypoints into unit quaternions and applying the Squad function.
+Thankfully the `slerp` function is implemented by the Qt `QQuaternion` class which makes our implementation simple.
+With that we have all the tools to implement rotational interpolation using the Squad definitions above.
+This is implemented in [`interpolateRotation`][26] function by converting our recorded Euler angle rotational waypoints into unit quaternions and applying the Squad function.

 [21]: https://en.wikipedia.org/wiki/3D_rotation_group